dhubertus/dh-comp-challenge-1/README.md

 Provided only a static layout (below), the task was to reproduce a matching comp (below) while not taking any liberties in regaurds to layout.
 However, I was granted creative license for images, icons, and color pallete.

 ##### Basic Requirements
-Site must be designed with an index.html and index.css file.
+<li>Site must be designed with an index.html and index.css file.
-Site must be responsive.
+<li>Site must be responsive.

 #### Provided Comp